LA FitnessMembership Guide

 Which discount claims require extra verification?

-Student, senior, military, employer, insurance, family, and limited-time claims should be checked for eligibility, participating clubs, expiration, and fee exclusions.
+Student, senior, military, employer, insurance, family, coupon code, promo code, and limited-time claims should be checked for eligibility, participating clubs, expiration, and fee exclusions.

 Ask whether the discount changes monthly dues, only removes a startup fee, or comes through an outside benefit program.
+If a coupon code or promo code is involved, confirm where it is entered, what it changes, and whether the same price is available without the code.
 Keep the written offer.

 What about Costco or partner membership offers?